EXPLORE - NEW TERRITORIES BUS TOUR 2

 27 minutes from Tsim Sha Tsui Station via the Tsuen Wan Line changing to West Rail at Mei Foo

 TSUEN WAN - is a rapidly changing New Town and with its excellent rail and bus links to Kowloon, HK Island, the airport and other parts of the New Territories and the opening of the large L’hotel Nina is attracting an increasing number of tourists.
-In the immediate vicinity of the MTR station an attractive waterfront park alongside the Rambler Channel is being developed with views of the Ting Kau Bridge and close by Hong Kong’s first “green” shopping mall, Citygate, has recently opened featuring a vertical garden.
+In the immediate vicinity of the MTR station a waterfront park alongside the Rambler Channel is being developed with views of the Ting Kau Bridge and close by Hong Kong’s first “green” shopping mall, Citywalk, has recently opened featuring a vertical garden.
 Some 10/15 minutes walk away close to Tsuen Wan MTR Station is the Sam Tung Uk Museum, housed in a restored traditional Hakka walled village with an ancestral hall, period displays, an exhibition hall and landscaped garden (free admission, open 09-00 to 17-00 daily except Tuesdays.

 The bus quickly reaches Tseun Kam Interchange in the suburbs of Tsuen Wan and starts the long twisting climb along Route Twisk, a former military road built by the Royal Engineers as an escape route for personnel from the British Army base at Shek Kong further along the route.
 The road was opened to the public in 1961.
-The name TWISK is believed to be an acronym for “Tsuen Wan Into Shek Kong”.
+The name TWISK is an acronym for “Tsuen Wan Into Shek Kong”.

 As the dwellings become more and more sparse the road is flanked by forested hills on one side rising to Tai Mo Shan, Hong Kong’s highest peak whilst looking down there are panoramic views of the Tai Lam Valley and reservoirs below.